Follow the steps below to get connected.

 Fees

-There are a number of different fees that may apply to your connection application.
-See our LV Enquiry and Application Fees article for more information about these.
+There are several different fees that may apply to your connection application.
+See our Connection Application Fees article for more information about the different types of fees and how they are determined.

-You can find all of our Australian Energy Regulator approved Ancillary Network Services fees in our Price Schedule for Ancillary Network Services - refer to table 1-2 on page 2.
+You can also find all of our Ancillary Network Services (ANS) fees that are approved by the Australian Energy Regulator (AER) in our Price Schedule for Ancillary Network Services.
+Refer to Table 1.2 on Page 2.

-IMPORTANT: Application fees are non-refundable.
+Application fees are non-refundable.
 If your application is incomplete or incorrect, an Incomplete Information Charge applies.
-We strongly recommend you carefully check your application before you submit.
+We strongly recommend that you carefully check your application before you submit.

 Who can apply?

-To register for the Essential Connections portal, visit our partner registration pages
+To register as a user of the Essential Connections portal, visit our Essential Connections registration page.

-Step 5 – Receive your connection offer and sign the contract
+Step 5 – Receive your Connection Contract and Schedule of Site-Specific Conditions

-Once your application is submitted we conduct an assessment to determine what connection offer should apply.
-Depending on what your connection request involves we may be able to auto-approve your application and return a connection offer to you immediately.
+Once your application is submitted, we conduct an assessment to determine which Connection Contract should apply.
+Depending on what your connection request involves, we may be able to auto-approve your application and return a Connection Contract to you immediately.
 Find out more about auto-approvals in our support article.

-Once we complete our assessment of your application, we will send you a connection offer.
+Once we complete our assessment, we will send you a Connection Contract Confirmation and Schedule of Site-Specific Conditions.

 Timeframes